MontanaFlossCo/Flint/README.md

 Building great apps for Apple platforms involves a lot of work; custom URL schemes, in-app purchases, universal links, Handoff and Siri suggestions support, tracking analytics events, feature flagging and more.
 These things can be fiddly and time consuming.

-Flint uses an approach called [feature driven development](https://www.montanafloss.co/blog/feature-driven-development) to help you deal with all this easily, leaving you and your team to focus on what makes your product amazing.
-You write a little code to define the features and actions that make up your app, and everything else becomes easy.
+Flint uses an approach called [feature driven development](https://www.montanafloss.co/blog/feature-driven-development) to help you deal with all this easily, leaving you and your team to focus on what makes your product special.
+You write a little code to define the features and actions that make up your app, and Flint takes care of the rest.

-Because you split your code into actions, the interactions with your UI are easy to test.
+Because you split your code into actions, the high level interactions with your UI are simple to test.
 The icing on the cake is that because Flint knows what your users are actually doing in your app, you also get revolutionary debug capabilities for free! 🎂🎉

-We made Flint because we want people to build apps for Apple platforms that make the most of native platform features.
-We want to make it really easy.
+We made Flint because we want people to build apps for Apple platforms that make the most of native platform capabilities.
+We want to remove barriers to that.

 Here are some quick usage examples.

 ## Handling URLs